 Martin now has an adapted trike that he can use with his wheelchair, which you can see him riding in his Life Beyond Injury film below or to read his story in full please see here – Martin’s Life Beyond Injury.

-Life beyond injury for teenage girl who suffered brain and spinal injuries
+Life beyond injury for teenage girl who sustained brain and spinal injuries

 EM commented on the settlement she received: